Summarizing many univariate models

 pch = 21,

-1. Add hierarchy to both the slope AND the intercept of this model.
-Do not try to model them as correlated: the lmer syntax would be y ~ 1 + water + (1 | species) + (0 + water | species)
+1. Add hierarchy to both the slope and the intercept of this model.
+Note that the lme4 syntax would be y ~ 1 + water + (1 | species) + (0 + water | species)

 2. Make a plot of the slope coefficients from both models, with and without hierarchy.
 Are they the same?
 How are they different?